ahkatlio/mitiq/docs/source/examples/advanced_error_mitigation_pipeline.md

 *   **Value of Readout Error Mitigation (REM) Individually**: REM as a standalone technique provides a noticeable and consistent reduction in error, underscoring the importance of addressing measurement errors.

 *   **Pipeline Complexity vs. Benefit**: While the "Full Pipeline" often performed best, the "REM→ZNE" combination offers a simpler yet highly competitive alternative.
-The choice between them in a practical scenario might depend on the specific noise characteristics, the overhead of additional techniques, and the desired level of accuracy.
+In terms of resource requirements:
+    - **Full Pipeline**: Requires `len(scale_factors) × num_twirled_variants × len(ddd_variants)` circuit executions (in this tutorial: 3 × 3 × 1 = 9 executions minimum)
+    - **REM→ZNE Pipeline**: Requires only `len(scale_factors)` circuit executions

+    The Full Pipeline also adds circuit complexity through Pauli gates (PT) and decoupling sequences (DDD), increasing gate count and circuit depth beyond just the ZNE folding.
+This ~3× difference in quantum resource requirements becomes particularly significant on NISQ hardware where quantum resources are much more constrained and expensive than classical computation.
+The choice between approaches in practical scenarios should consider this trade-off between error reduction and resource overhead.

 *   **Mitiq's API Pattern**: The tutorial effectively demonstrates Mitiq's consistent API pattern for many techniques: constructing modified circuits or models, executing them, and then combining results for mitigation.